CodeTraderEdge/banking-challenge-work/README.md

 - Mock database for testing without a real database.
 - HTTP exception handling with dedicated classes.
 - Unit and e2e tests, with specific tests for uncovered cases.
+- Docker support for easy deployment and local development.

 ## 🚀 Installation and Execution